icinganalysis/icinganalysis.github.io/content/messinger.md

     qf = Lf * n * mw

-Note that all of the impinging water mw is considered to freeze (evaporation is not included).
+Note that all impinging water mw is considered to freeze (evaporation is not included).

     qv = fc * (r * V**2 / 2 / g / J /cp)  [Messinger nomenclature]